-21. We provide a list of the top 100 publications by h-index on Dataverse.
+^{21.} We provide a list of the top 100 publications by h-index on Dataverse.
 See Hathaway & Bowers, Replication Data for: International Law Scholarship: An Empirical Study, supra note 4.

-22. We also provide the number of citations per article in Table 1, along with other figures.
-We elected not to rank by citations per article because that metric is particularly sensitive to outliers (in particular, landmark articles that receive thousands of citations).
+^{22.} We provide the number of citations per article in Table 1.
+We elected not to rank by citations per article because that metric is sensitive to outliers (landmark articles that receive thousands of citations).
 It also demotes those publications that may publish a large volume of shorter book reviews and other materials, as is the case for the American Journal of International Law.
 A high h-index unambiguously reflects the fact that a publication has published a large number of impactful international law articles.

-23. Note that the citations represent all citations to "international law" tagged articles within the entire HeinOnline database.
+^{23.} Note that the citations represent all citations to "international law" tagged articles within the entire HeinOnline database.
 In other words, if an article is tagged "international law," the number of citations to that article-and thus the number that is used in calculating the cites per article-is all the citations, whether in international law articles or articles on other topics.

-24. The citations per article for the American Journal of International Law may be depressed by the fact that the journal publishes not only serious scholarly articles but also book reviews, summaries of international decisions and contemporary practice, and other shorter items.
+^{24.} The citations per article for the American Journal of International Law may be depressed by the fact that the journal publishes not only scholarly articles but also book reviews, summaries of international decisions and contemporary practice, and other shorter items.
 These appear as entries in HeinOnline, but they likely garner few citations, thus depressing the citations/article count.